aregtech/areg-sdk/README.md

 ### Mulit-cast router

-Configure [_router.init_](./framework/areg/resources/router.init) file located in _./config_ subfolder of binary location.
-In most of the cases only IP-address and the port number of the multi-cast router should be changed:
+Configure [_router.init_](./framework/areg/resources/router.init) file located in _./config_ subfolder of binaries.
+In majority of cases only IP-address and the port number of the multi-cast router should be changed:
 ```
 connection.address.tcpip    = 127.0.0.1	# the address of mcrouter host
 connection.port.tcpip       = 8181      # the connection port of mcrouter